 The Course is characterized by specific scientific topics, which are at the basis of the interdisciplinary education.
-To provide an adequate background on these topics to all PhD students, the Course activates every year 20-hour interdisciplinary modules as listed below; each module is associated to a specific academic discipline.
+To provide an adequate background on these topics to all PhD students, the Course activates every year 20-hour interdisciplinary modules as listed below (one course is 10-hour only); each module is associated to a specific academic discipline.

-- Aerospace propulsion (Prof. Manente / Prof. Pavarin) (ING-IND/07) - Exploring the solar system and its environment (Prof. Lucchetti / Prof. Marzari / Prof. Pajola) (FIS/05) - Fundamentals of measurements and PC-based applications (Prof. Pertile / Prof. Rossi) (ING-IND/12) - Mechanical and thermal properties of material for aerospace constructions (Prof. Galvanetto / Prof. Zaccariotto) (ING-IND/04) - Space optics and detectors (Prof. Naletto / Prof. Pelizzo) (FIS/01) - Space Systems and their Control (Prof. Francesconi / Prof. Lorenzini) (ING-IND/05)
+- Aerospace propulsion (Prof. Manente / Prof. Pavarin) (ING-IND/07) - Exploring the solar system and its environment (Prof. Lucchetti / Prof. Marzari / Prof. Pajola) (FIS/05) - Fundamentals of measurements and PC-based applications (TBD / Prof. Rossi) (ING-IND/12) - Introduction to Computational Fluid Dynamics (Prof. F. Picano, ING-DIN/06, 10-hour course) - Mechanical and thermal properties of material for aerospace constructions (Prof. Galvanetto / Prof. Zaccariotto) (ING-IND/04) - Space optics and detectors (Prof. Naletto / Prof. Pelizzo) (FIS/01) - Space systems and their control (Prof. Francesconi / Prof. Lorenzini) (ING-IND/05)